google/oss-fuzz/docs/getting-started/continuous_integration.md

 input available for download and the CI test fails (red X).

-If your project supports [OSS-Fuzz's code coverage]({{ site.baseurl }}/advanced-topics/code-coverage), CIFuzz tries to only run the fuzzers affected by a pull request/commit.
+If your project supports [OSS-Fuzz's code coverage]({{ site.baseurl }}/advanced-topics/code-coverage), CIFuzz will only run the fuzzers affected by a pull request/commit.
 Otherwise it will divide up the allotted fuzzing time (10 minutes by default) among all fuzzers in the project.